Cantley, Quebec: History

-The town of Cantley was founded in the 1830s by Colonel Cantley, a subordinate of Colonel John By during the period that included the birth of the city of Bytown (now Ottawa).
+The town of Cantley was founded in the early 1830s by Colonel Cantley, a subordinate of Colonel John By during the period that included the birth of the city of Bytown (now Ottawa).
 During this time, Colonel Cantley went north and set foot in land several kilometres from Bytown where he remained until his death.

+Andrew Blackburn and his 2 sons arrived in 1829.
+Others were to follow, but a large contingent of Irish Catholics in the 1840s was to give the area its distinctly Irish, or Hibernian, character.
 In the 1850s, the area started to develop with the construction of its post office in honour of Cantley and a mass arrival of Irish descendants.
 Education started to play a role in the same period when a Roman Catholic chapel and school were built as a result of the increasing number of residents in the area.
 Another school was built on a farmer's land in 1858.
+Farming, logging and lumber milling were early industries.
+Later developments, especially mica and phosphate mines after 1885 and the influx of cottagers and city dwellers to the sprawling suburbia, were to change the demographic characteristics of the area.
+French Canadians are now the dominant ethnic group.

 In 1925, two hydroelectric dams were constructed along the Gatineau River, making them the biggest economic and industrial project of the town's history.
 These are now known today as the Chelsea and Rapides-Farmers Hydroelectric Stations (Centrale Chelsea and Centrale Rapides-Farmers).
 The latter station is now within the city of Gatineau limits.

 The Mont Cascades resort opened in 1976 and represents a major part of the town's recreational and touristic assets.

 Previously, Cantley was a rural village within Touraine, previously Hull-Est, until the merger that created the original city of Gatineau in 1975.
 This move proved highly unpopular with Cantley's rural residents who worked to petition the provincial government to recreate an independent municipality.
 In 1989, Cantley became an independent rural community.

 Cantley is also the home of the Gatineau Landsat satellite tracking station for Natural Resources Canada.